Pro 1 Avalanche Course

 Silverton, CO - Feb 13-17, 2023

-Pro 1 Course Deposit - Pay Here: (Please thoroughly read the Registration Process below, prior to paying your deposit) You will pay the balance upon application approval.
+Pro 1 Course Deposit - Pay First: (Please thoroughly read the Registration Process below, prior to paying your deposit) You will pay the balance upon application approval.

 The Pro 1 is the first step in professional level training in a progression of courses designed for avalanche workers early in their careers or for experienced workers looking to stay current with industry standards.
 The course covers the fundamentals of weather, snow, and avalanche observation, data collection, and recording to the industry standard in an operational setting.
 Students study and utilize the basics of avalanche hazard and risk assessments, while gaining operational practice in both the collection of data, daily contribution hazard and risk discussion and the forecasting process.